This 1-day* workshop is part of IEEE VIS 2017, in Phoenix, Arizona, 1-6 Oct

 - visual analytic systems that support bias detection

 - integrating cognitive bias mitigation into existing software

-- cognitive biases in collaborative systems
+- cognitive biases in collaborative systems (group biases)

-- new classification schemes for cognitive biases
+- new classification schemes/frameworks for cognitive biases

-Geoffrey Ellis, University of Konstanz, Germany
+Geoffrey Ellis, Data Analysis and Visualisation group, University of Konstanz, Germany

-Donald Kretz, Raytheon, USA
+Donald Kretz, Applied Research Associates, USA